Dale Earnhardt Jr.: 2014

-Earnhardt was able to bounce back the following week at New Hampshire with a 10th-place finish.
-With the finish, he clinched a Chase berth, with him being enough inside the Top 30 and having two victories.
-The following week, he finished 9th at Indianapolis.
+Earnhardt was able to bounce back the following week at New Hampshire with a tenth-place finish.
+With the finish, he clinched a Chase berth, with him being enough inside the top-thirtieth and having two victories.
+The following week, he finished ninth at Indianapolis.

 The questions referring to the replacement of Steve Letarte were finally answered on July 30, for it was announced that Greg Ives, Chase Elliott's Nationwide Series crew chief at JR Motorsports, would return to Hendrick Motorsports, and take over Earnhardt's pit box for 2015.

-Returning to Pocono, Earnhardt started 9th.
-He ran inside the Top 10 for most of the race, and took the lead from Greg Biffle with 14 laps to go.
+Returning to Pocono, Earnhardt started ninth.
+He ran inside the top ten for most of the race and took the lead from Greg Biffle with fourteen laps to go.
 Earnhardt had built up a lead in excess of three seconds when the caution came out for Kurt Busch's cut tire on lap 154, erasing his lead.
-He then sweated out a four lap shootout on the last restart to take his 3rd win of the year, marking the first time since 2006 that a driver swept both Pocono races (Denny Hamlin was the last driver).
+He then sweated out a four-lap shootout on the last restart to take his third win of the year, marking the first time since 2006 that a driver swept both Pocono races (Denny Hamlin was the last driver).
 This win tied Earnhardt with Jimmie Johnson and Brad Keselowski for most wins of the season up to that point.

-At Watkins Glen, Earnhardt finished 11th, and due to Jeff Gordon struggling, assumed the points lead, for the first time since Martinsville in April.
-The following week at Michigan, he made contact with Kyle Larson on pit road, but through hard work from his pit crew, was able to lead four laps and salvage a 5th-place finish.
+At Watkins Glen, Earnhardt finished eleventh, and due to Jeff Gordon struggling, assumed the points lead, for the first time since Martinsville in April.
+The following week at Michigan, he made contact with Kyle Larson on pit road, but through hard work from his pit crew, was able to lead four laps and salvage a fifth-place finish.

-The following week at Bristol, while running 5th, leader Denny Hamlin was wrecked by Kevin Harvick while racing for the lead, which then sent Hamlin's car into the inside wall.
-Hamlin's car then slid right back up in front of the No. 88 and slammed into the left-side door of the car, and the contact was bad enough to send Earnhardt behind the wall, and suffer a 39th-place finish.
+The following week at Bristol, while running fifth, leader Denny Hamlin was wrecked by Kevin Harvick while racing for the lead, which then sent Hamlin's car into the inside wall.
+Hamlin's car then slid right back up in front of the No. 88 and slammed into the left-side door of the car, and the contact was bad enough to send Earnhardt behind the wall and suffer a 39th-place finish.
 This was his second DNF of the year, after the early exit in the spring Texas race.

 In the final race of NASCAR's regular season at Richmond, Earnhardt made his debut with a Nationwide-sponsored No. 88.
 He raced to a 12th-place finish, after what was a long, difficult night for the team.
-Despite struggling at the 3/4-mile track, Earnhardt seeded third in the Chase grid, behind series leader Brad Keselowski, and tied with Jeff Gordon, Jimmie Johnson, and Joey Logano for 2nd place.
-He started the Challenger Round of the Chase with an 11th-place finish in Chicago.
-The following week at New Hampshire, Earnhardt finished a solid 9th-place finish, giving him a comfortable advantage to make the Contender Round after Dover.
-At Dover, he finished 17th to make it to the next round.
+Despite struggling at the 3/4-mile track, Earnhardt seeded third in the Chase grid, behind series leader Brad Keselowski, and tied with Jeff Gordon, Jimmie Johnson, and Joey Logano for second place.
+He started the Challenger Round of the Chase with an eleventh-place finish in Chicago.
+The following week at New Hampshire, Earnhardt finished a solid ninth-place finish, giving him a comfortable advantage to make the Contender Round after Dover.
+At Dover, he finished seventeenth to make it to the next round.